All ACT Math Resources

 If the smallest angle is 20 degrees, then given that the middle angle is in ratio of 1:3, the middle angle would be 3 times as large, or 60 degrees.

-Example Question #3 : How To Find An Angle In An Acute / Obtuse Triangle
+Example Question #3 : Acute / Obtuse Triangles

 In the triangle below, AB=BC (figure is not to scale) .
 If angle A is 41°, what is the measure of angle B?

 A (Angle A = 41°)